franreyn/pimaonline-strataui/docs/how-to-dev/components/assignments.md

 # CSS

 The `assignments widget` uses flexbox to responsively display the cards.
+The CSS for this component can be found in `/src/scss/modules/assignments.scss`.

 ```css
 #second-column assignments-widget,#second-column assignments-widget {